 This can be the most egregious of all.
 If you are selling a home with pets, it can be a challenge.
-Not only keeping the house clean in preparation of showings, but pets can also be a deterrence to showings as many are truly afraid of animals (cats and birds included).
+Not only keeping the house clean in preparation for showings, but pets can also be a deterrence to showings as many are truly afraid of animals (cats and birds included).
 Pets can also create odors inside and outside, so be sure to have the yard cleaned up completely.

 The best recommendation is to have the pets stay at a friend or family members while the home is listed for sale, if that cannot be accomplished, then at least take them out for showings.

 If you have a cat box, put it in the garage.

-Another one of the 10 easy home staging tips is to be cautious about using scented candles or plugins which can mask scents, and can be offensive to some.
-In lieu of that, neutral essential oil such as lemon can be utilized which is not overpowering.
+Another one of the 10 easy home staging tips is to be cautious about using scented candles or plugins which can mask scents and can be offensive to some.
+In lieu of that, a neutral essential oil such as lemon can be utilized which is not overpowering.

 9. Create an Outdoor Oasis

 You have an opportunity to create an outdoor oasis.
-Whatever your outdoor space is, if you have a patio with the furnishing or a deck, be sure that it is clean and the patio furnishings are inviting.
+Whatever your outdoor space is, if you have a patio with furnishing or a deck, be sure that it is clean and the patio furnishings are inviting.
 If you have an outdoor barbecue, be sure it is clean and/or covered.